9 Stanlane Place

 I have worked mainly in the caring professions for over 25 years, including 10 years of helping people with alcohol and substance misuse issues in one-one and group-work capacity

-I have worked with children in primary school and secondary school settings in one-one and group-work capacity.
+I have worked with children and young people in primary school and secondary school settings in one-one and group-work capacity.

-CBT approach has proven successful for the treatment of anxiety, depression, low self esteem, feeling sad, OCD and phobias.
-Therapy and counselling in general has helped many people with relationship issues, bereavement, alcohol and drug misuse and various unwanted thoughts and feelings.
+CBT approach has proven successful for the treatment of anxiety, depression, low self-esteem, feeling sad, OCD and phobias.
+Therapy and counselling, in general, has helped many people with relationship issues, bereavement and loss, alcohol and drug misuse and various unwanted thoughts and feelings.

 Maps & Directions